harris2001/CCSC2020/README.md

 ![Jaskier Challenge](Jaskier.JPG)

-At this challenge, we were
-ded with an automated Discord bot - Jaskier - which had the following functionalities:
+At this challenge, we were provided with an automated Discord bot - Jaskier - which had the following functionalities:
 !help !frappe !ls !pwd !viewcode <function> !revenc <string>

 ### !help